-To gain a better understanding of the role of science PR within the media coverage of CCS in Germany, a long-term case study was conducted that covered daily newspaper articles from January 2004 until December 2014.
+To gain a better understanding of the role of science PR within the media coverage of CCS in Germany, a long-term case study was conducted that covered daily newspaper articles from January 2004 to December 2014.
 This time frame begins with the substantial funding of CCS research and development projects by the German Federal Ministry for Education and Research (BMBF) and ends with the month that followed a final decision upon CCS law in Germany.

-The data used for the analysis was taken from a media database that contains about 120 million articles from German newspapers.
+The data used for the analysis was taken from a media database that contains about 120 million articles from German daily print newspapers.

 To get a representative sample, this study searched in the online accessible archive for the keywords “Kohle” (coal) and “CCS.”
 The keyword CCS was selected because of its widely established use in the scientific and political arenas.
+The keyword Kohle is used due to the introduction of the German CCS debate through a prominent statement by the NGO Germanwatch in 2004 (Dukat et al., 2004), which directly related CCS to the coal-mining industry.
+At a later point, CSS in Germany was viewed in close relation to the production of energy through the burning of coal, and the German federal government also framed its CCS strategy around the coal-mining industry (Heisterkamp, 2010).
+Due to the long history of the coal-mining industry in western as well as eastern Germany, other industry-based links, such as between CCS and the production of steel and cement, have not been made in the German public debate around CCS.

 The utilization of this simple, first selection process resulted in a list of N = 5,150 articles.
 One hundred and ninety-two articles were deleted from the sample due to their international origins.
 This is based on the fact that the author did not have in-depth insights into the political and scientific environments of other countries, and regional influences on the relevant media coverage could not be determined in detail.
 Eighteen press agency articles were also deleted from the list, since the analysis is designed to focus on stakeholders and their influence on the coverage.
 Taking press agency releases into account would bias this analysis in favor of said agencies.
-Because of the setup of the database the study used, various examples of double posting were identified.
-These result in the multiple use of single articles in different newspapers printed by one publisher.
-The author also deleted articles of less than one hundred words in length, letters to the editor, and commentaries.
+Because of the setup of the database that was used, various examples of double posting were identified and deleted.
+The author also deleted articles of less than one hundred words in length (mostly event notes), letters to the editor, and commentaries.
 The resulting list of nbasic = 2,809 articles is called the basic list and was used for headline analysis.